 Conference following the October meeting of the Monetary Policy Council

-At its October meeting, the Monetary Policy Council decided to lower the NBP interest rates.
+At the October meeting, the Monetary Policy Council decided to keep the NBP interest rates unchanged.

 At the meeting held on 5 and 6 October, the Monetary Policy Council decided to keep the NBP interest rates unchanged.
 Thus, the reference rate continues at 1.50%, the lombard rate at 2.50%, the deposit rate at 0.50% and the rediscount rate at 1.75%.

 "In the Council’s view, price growth will increase slowly in the coming quarters, supported by the expected closing of the output gap amid improving economic conditions in the euro area and favourable domestic labour market developments.
 At the same time, the persisting risk of sharper economic slowdown in the emerging market economies, low commodity prices and weaker inflation outlook abroad result in increased uncertainty about the pace of inflation returning to the target", the Council explained their decision in a release following the meeting.